 Yes, you can.
 If you are awarded financial aid that covers your tuition and fees and there is any aid left over, we can give you a voucher to purchase books, supplies, and technology online at the MC bookstore.
 They will ship materials to you.

-I was accepted to another college for fall and applied for financial aid there.
-I
+I was accepted to another college and applied for financial aid there.
+I may be coming

-may be coming to MC in the fall instead.
+to MC instead.
 Can I still get financial aid at MC?

 Yes, you can.
-If you already completed the FAFSA and had it sent to another college, but you may be coming to MC this fall, go to fafsa.govnew window and add MC’s school code which is 00691100.
+If you already completed the FAFSA and had it sent to another college, but you may be coming to MC instead, go to fafsa.govnew window and add MC’s school code which is 00691100.
 Then we can get started processing your information.

-The income on my FAFSA has changed because one of my parents lost their job this spring.
+The income on my FAFSA has changed because one of my parents lost their job.
+Can I

 You can’t change your income, but the financial aid office can.
 Your FAFSA for fall used your family’s 2018 income.
 For a lot of families, things changed drastically this spring.
 So even though your first FAFSA for the 2020-2021 academic year has to list that 2018 income, you can contact the financial aid office and appeal to have your eligibility reconsidered based on a change in income or other financial changes in your family that the original FAFSA didn't recognize.
 The financial aid office can be reached via email or calling 240-567-5100.

 Does MC have scholarships?